-On day 7 of my stay at the Wichita Mountains Wildlife Refuge in Oklahoma, I didn’t end up keeping many photos.
-Not because I didn’t see any wildlife—I saw plenty—it was more about the light not being quite right, or I couldn’t find a composition I liked.
-Sometimes, days like that happen.
-But any time spent outdoors is a win, and if I do get a photo I love, it’s just a bonus.
+On Day 7 of my Wichita Mountains wildlife trip, I didn’t end up keeping many photos.
+Not because I didn’t see any wildlife, I saw plenty.
+The light wasn’t quite right, or I couldn’t find a composition I liked.
+Sometimes days like that happen.
+Any time spent outdoors is still a win, and if I do get a photo I love, it’s just a bonus.

 Since I didn’t capture many keepers on September 14 (Day 7), I’ll also share highlights from Day 8 (September 15) in this post.